utexas-public-history/tower/_posts/2016-05-01-carbajal-choose-to-remember.md

 ![Online Form for Tower Reflections][online-form]

-In January of 2007, shortly after the 40th anniversary, University of Texas officials put a bronze plaque in the garden near the tower as a memorial "to those who died, to those who were wounded, and to the countless other victims who were immeasurably affected by the tragedy,"
+In January of 2007, shortly after the 40th anniversary, University of Texas officials put a bronze plaque in the garden near the tower as a memorial “to those who died, to those who were wounded, and to the countless other victims who were immeasurably affected by the tragedy,”

 ![Tower Garden Plaque][tower-garden-plaque]